microsoft/Low-Code/website/blog/2023-lcf/2023-02-15/index.md

 ### Step 4: Call your web API via your Power App

 Next, we want to integrate our newly create custom connector in our Power App and make an API call.
-You can import our [OpenAI Power App](powerapp) sample app, please follow instructions on [Importing a canvas app package](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/export-import-app#importing-a-canvas-app-package).

 1. In your Power App, add your custom connector to your Power App via the tab **data > + Add data**.

 <img src="media/customconnectorpower.png" width="400">

-2. Next, we modify our **Generate Picture** Button with the following PowerFX formula:
+2. Next, we modify a **Generate Picture** Button with the following PowerFX formula:

 ```
 ClearCollect(_datacollection, OpenAIAPI.createimage({prompt:TextInput1.Text,n:1,size:"512x512"}).data);